thehappycheese/fernet_keyring_tempfile/readme.md

 > However if their process is running under another username, or they just got
 > access to your storage device without remote code execution, then perhaps this
 > method offers some level of protection.
+>
+> Also, I have now learned that  this should have been implemented as a custom
+> backend for the [keyring](https://pypi.org/project/keyring/) package instead.

 ```bash
 pip install fernet-keyring-tempfile